Haoran-ryan/Project_00_tic-tac-toe/README.md

 ## Bugs
 <u>**19-Dec-2022**</u>
 1. restart button not working
+2. some rules are not working because of the way array was pushed and compared
 ---
 ### Copyright (c)
 Author: Haoran (Ryan) Guo